Manza Onsen Ski Resort

 Manza Onsen Ski and Snowboard Terrain

 You won’t need a mountain host to get you oriented to Manza Onsen Ski Resort because its compact size makes it very easy to navigate.
 The main ski area has only 9 trails which equate to 38 hectares of terrain, a small terrain park, 4 lifts (1 hooded quad, 3 double chairs), and 348 metres of vertical (1,648 – 1,994m).
-There is also another small ski area at Manza Onsen that only opens in peak season on Sundays and holidays.
+There is also another small ski area at Manza Onsen that only opens occasionally, if at all.

 Whilst officially the trail breakdown is 40% beginner, 40% intermediate and 20% advanced, in reality there are only beginner and intermediate courses, with the gradient of both the blue and black runs being almost identical, which is reasonably mellow.